-The document provides a framework for detecting and monitoring cholera outbreaks and organizing the response.
-It also includes a short section linking outbreak response to both preparedness and long-term prevention activities.
+This document provides a framework for detecting and monitoring cholera outbreaks and organizing the response, and includes a short section linking outbreak response to both preparedness and long-term prevention activities.

-The content of this document is based on recommendations and guidance from the World Health Organization (WHO) and the Global Task Force on Cholera Control (GTFCC).
+The objectives of this document, in accordance with recommendations based on guidance from the World Health Organization (WHO) and the Global Task Force on Cholera Control (GTFCC), are to:

 - provide a comprehensive overview of cholera outbreak response;

 - improve prevention, preparedness and timely response to cholera outbreaks.

 This document is intended primarily for public health professionals and programme managers who are directly involved in cholera outbreak detection and response.
 These include, for example, staff working at ministries of health, public health institutions, United Nations agencies including WHO country offices, and partners including nongovernmental organizations.

 - before an outbreak for prevention and preparedness